 Appendix 13 - Student Feedback Questionnaires - Code of Practice

-1. Departments are required to elicit feedback from students by, inter alia, the use of the machine readable questionnaires.
-Questionnaires are processed by the Teaching Centre which ensures the maintenance of appropriate confidentiality.
+1. Schools/Departments are required to elicit feedback from students by, inter alia, the use of questionnaires called Module Feedback Forms which are read by Optical Character Recognition (OCR).
+Questionnaires are processed by IT Services, in conjunction with the Teaching Centre, which ensures the maintenance of appropriate confidentiality.

-2. All modules shall be the subject of student feedback questionnaires at least once every three years, and all programmes annually.
+2. All modules shall be the subject of student feedback questionnaires on a regular cycle, and all programmes annually via the National Student Survey.

+3. About one third of modules in each School/Department should be assessed per year, with each module being assessed every 3 years, and new modules or modules that have undergone major revision being assessed in their first year of operation.
+Outside this arrangement, assessment can be instigated where Staff/Student Liaison Committees or others identify a particular need, and where areas of concern are highlighted (for example, where one-sixth of the responses to questions have scored 3 or less).

-3. A number of statements will be standard to all questionnaires, and the responses to these will be analysed by the Teaching Centre on behalf of the University, with results being reported to the Learning and Teaching Committee for consideration.
-Outcomes will be reported back to the departments concerned by the AD(T)s.
+4. A number of statements relating to University support for all modules will be standard to all questionnaires, and the responses to these will be analysed by the Teaching Centre on behalf of the University, with results being reported to the Learning and Teaching Committee for consideration.
+Outcomes will be reported back to the Schools/Departments concerned by the AD(T)s.

-4. Departments may also design their own questions, giving the opportunity to invite feedback on particular aspects of modules.
-Responses to these questions will be available directly to the Head of Department or his/her nominee, and will not be received by the Teaching Centre.
+5. Schools/Departments may also choose their own questions from a bank of Optional Questions, giving the opportunity to invite feedback on particular aspects of modules.
+Responses to these questions will be available directly to the Dean of School/Head of Department or their nominee via IT Services, and will not be received by the Teaching Centre.

-5. Students are also invited to write additional comments on the rear of the questionnaire.
+6. Students are also invited to write comments on the rear of the questionnaire form.

+7. When distributing the forms, students should be advised that:

+Participating in module feedback is a valuable opportunity for them to provide feedback in order that a consistently high quality of teaching and learning can be assured for all students.
+This advice should be reinforced by student reps.

+Their views are confidential and that the quantitative data is processed centrally.

+Students writing comments on the questionnaire form are invited to enter their student I.D. number or name in the box provided.
+These comments would not be made public

-6. Upon completion, ALL forms will be placed in an envelope, sealed and returned to the Head of Department or the Head of Department's nominee for inspection.
-S/HE WILL REMOVE AND DESTROY ANY FORMS CONTAINING OFFENSIVE COMMENTS.
+8. Upon completion, all forms will be collected by a nominated student, placed in an envelope and sealed.
+The envelope will be returned by the staff member to a single designated person within each School / Department for inspection (i.e. to the Dean of School/Head of Department or their nominee).
+S/he will remove and destroy any forms containing offensive comments.
 Such forms will not form part of the statistical survey.
-All other forms will be sent to the Teaching Centre, with a completed batch header sheet, for OMR processing.
+S/he will send all other forms will be sent to IT Services for OCR processing.

-USE OF FEEDBACK QUESTIONNAIRES
+USE OF STUDENT FEEDBACK QUESTIONNAIRES

-7. Student feedback questionnaires are part of the University's continuing process of evaluating and improving the quality of its programmes.
-Feedback is used in programme reviews in accordance with the University's Academic Quality Procedures.
+9. Student feedback questionnaires are part of the University's continuing process of evaluating and improving the quality of its programmes, and responses are used in conjunction with other data derived from such sources as External Examiners' reports, as outlined in the Student Handbook.
+Feedback is also used in Annual and Periodic Programme Reviews in accordance with the University's Academic Quality Procedures, and thus is a fundamental part of the Academic Quality Cycle.

-8. The responses to University-level questions will be used to monitor and enhance the provision of central services, in conjunction with other data derived from such sources as External Examiners' reports.
+10. The responses to University-level questions will be used by the Dean of School/Head of Department or their nominee to monitor and enhance the provision of central services by the Library, IT Services and Facilities Management.